EXTENDED DEADLINE - August 31st

 Each year one writer will be chosen.
 Applications are accepted by any author of poetry, plays, screenplays, fiction or creative nonfiction writing in English, regardless of their home nation (translations are admissible).

 Comfortable accommodations at include Wi-Fi, furnished living room, bedroom, kitchen, central air and heat, &c.

 An honorarium of $500 will accompany the residency.
 The writer will need to provide their own transportation.

 Applications are read by an anonymous committee of judges composed of one member of the English Department of Harvard University, one poet of recognized standing, and one fiction writer of recognized standing.

 The application fee is $15.00, and applicants should identify as member of an underrepresented group (writers of color, both American and international, including Native peoples, as well as, disabled people, and those who identify as LGBTQ+).

-For the Writer in Residence all of the below should be included in a Single WORD or PDF document submitted through Submittable, with a deadline of June 15.
+For the Writer in Residence all of the below should be included in a Single WORD or PDF document submitted through Submittable.
+We accept apps and read year-round.,

 Please include a unique name for your submission (i.e. something other than " Stormé DeLarverie Residency," or "Baltic Application," etc.).

 * 10 pages of poetry or 20 pages of prose

 * A general CV, an abbreviated list of book and/or journal publications, and your full contact information, and contact Information for two references.